 Benefits of water birth

-Research shows that laboring & birthing in the tub is associated with fewer epidurals, slightly shorted labors, less pain, more vaginal births, and more satisfaction.
+Research shows that laboring & birthing in the tub is associated with fewer epidurals, slightly shorter labors, less pain, more vaginal births, and more satisfaction.
 Waterbirth is associated with fewer episiotomies and severe tears.
 In terms of pain relief, water birth may provide similar levels of pain relief as Morphine without the side effects.
 There is no difference in rates of infection for parents when they give birth in the water.
 Babies have been found to have equally good or better outcomes when they are born in water vs. born on land.

 Drawbacks of water birth